Airport Core Programme: Hong Kong International Airport

-The Hong Kong International Airport is the centrepiece of this massive project; it provided the foundation for the other nine core projects of the Airport Core Programme.
+The Hong Kong International Airport was the centrepiece of the project; it provided the foundation for the other nine core projects of the Airport Core Programme.
 Chek Lap Kok was selected as an optimal site due to its development potential.
 Construction finally started in 1992 and was planned to finish in mid-1997.
 Chris Patten, the last Governor of Hong Kong, expressed his hope of leaving Hong Kong via the new airport after the transfer of sovereignty of Hong Kong, though this did not materialise.
 The airport finally came into operation on 6 July 1998, at a cost of around US$20 billion.

 Airport Railway

 The Airport Railway was built to connect Kowloon Peninsula and Hong Kong Island (over the Western Immersed Tube) to the airport and the planned new town of northern Lantau.
 The railway is operated by the MTR Corporation and has two routes: the Airport Express and the Tung Chung line which provides a commuter service linking the new town of Tung Chung to the city.
 These two lines share the same double-tracks for most of their routes, however, the railway was initially planned to have four tracks along its length.
 The commuter service offered by the Tung Chung line also provided relief to the overcrowded Tsuen Wan line of the MTR.